burrowsjeff/jeffburro.ws/resume.md

 * Project management and technical coordination with 20+ tech-based clients
 * Risk management security consulting based on the following frameworks:
 	* ISO, SSAE16 SOC2, NIST 800, HIPAA
-* Plan, execute, and report on internal audit programs
+* Plan, execute, and report on internal audit programs for certification and surveillance
-* Create and review corporate policy
+* Create and review corporate security policies
-* Assess and advise on state of technology infrastructure
+* Assess and advise on state of technology infrastructure using the following tools:
+	* Git, JIRA, AWS, Docker, Splunk, SUMO, Elk, LaTeX, Basecamp, Markdown, GPG
 * Generate and peer review customer-facing documents

 [comment10]: <> (